jorgegv/rage1/doc/DATAGEN.md

   impact, defaults to 1
   * `IMMUNITY_PERIOD`: (optional) period after an enemy impact during which the hero is immune to enemies (in frames - 1/50 s).
 Defaults to 0.
+  * `HEALTH_DISPLAY_FUNCTION`: (optional) the function to call when the health display neeeds to be updated (e.g. when a hit has been received).
+  You must provide this function in some file in the `game_src` directory.
 * `BULLET`: configures firing.
 Arguments;
   * `SPRITE`: sprite to use for the bullet.
 Must match a graphic sprite definition